Gibbs measures for geodesic flow on CAT(-1) spaces: Gibbs measure as an equilibrium state

 while by definition of $m$, we have

-Since $x(\xi,\eta,t)$ lies on the geodesic from $\xi$ to $\eta$, the result follows by \eqref{eq:breakup}. \end{proof} Let us now define measures $\mu_{W^{\mathrm{uu}}(c)}$ on $W^{\mathrm{uu}}(c)$ for $c \in GX_0$.
-Since different lifts of $W^{\mathrm{uu}}(c)$ result in different choices of measures, we have to ensure we make these choices so that the unstable measures on $GX_0$ still comprise a measurable family.
-Exactly how these choices are made does not affect anything except by a uniform constant because of \eqref{eq:quasi-inv}.
+Since $x(\xi,\eta,t)$ lies on the geodesic from $\xi$ to $\eta$, the result follows by \eqref{eq:breakup}. \end{proof} We define measures $\mu_{W^{\mathrm{uu}}(c)}$ on $W^{\mathrm{uu}}(c)$ for $c \in GX_0$.
+In our setting, different choices of lifts for $W^{\mathrm{uu}}(c)$ result in different measures.
+We must ensure that these choices are made so that the strong unstable measures on $GX_0$ are a measurable family.
+By \eqref{eq:quasi-inv}, different choices are comparable by a uniform constant.
+Our analysis is independent of how the lifts are chosen, as long as we ensure measurability.